 The Kingdom of Saudi Arabia has made huge strides in the field of environmental protection and its resources.
 For example, the environment protection policy was adopted in the Basic Law of Governance (i.e. Article 32), which states, “The State shall work towards the preservation, protection and improvement of the environment, as well as prevent pollution.
-In addition, the Saudi government provide substantial support to the Presidency of Metrology and Environment (PME), which had a noticeable impact on protecting the environment.
+In addition, the Saudi government provide substantial support to the General Authority of Meteorology and Environmental Protection (PME), which had a noticeable impact on protecting the environment.
 According to the Presidency, environmental protection and mitigation of adverse weather conditions is a social, economic, and moral obligation, as well as an integral part of a sound development and planning.

 The Kingdom participates effectively in the international efforts on environment conservation which includes the following:

 1. In the OPEC summit held in 2007, the Kingdom donated USD 300 million to establish the Research Fund for Energy and Environment.